Shūhei Takahashi: 2012-2015

-2016
+Breaking-out and captaincy (2016-2019)

-With the release of Hector Luna in the off-season, Shūhei was all but guaranteed third base and took his place in the starting day line-up, batting 7, against the Hanshin Tigers.
+With the release of Hector Luna in the 2015 off-season, Shūhei was all but guaranteed third base and took his place in the starting day line-up, batting 7, against the Hanshin Tigers.
 After Ryosuke Hirata's injury early in the season, due to superb batting form, Shūhei was elevated to number 3 in the line-up.
 Up until the end of April, he was averaging .276 with 3 homers and 13 RBIs.
 However on April 30, Shūhei broke a bone in his wrist while playing against the Hiroshima Carp where he had to be substituted mid-game and as such was de-registered from the first team the following day.

 On July 28, after spending time with the farm team recuperating, Takahashi made his return to the Dragons line-up against the Yokohama DeNA Baystars batting 6th in the line-up, fielding at third base.
 He contributed to the 15-2 victory with 2 hits and 4 RBIs to mark a tremendous return to the starting line-up against his hometown team.

 2016 ended with Takahashi touching personal best totals for season at-bats, RBIs, hits and OBP.

-2017

-Shūhei started the season on with the farm team, but was called up on 4 May quickly to replace Alex Guerrero at third-base against the Hiroshima Toyo Carp following the Cuban slugger's 2 errors the previous game.
+Shūhei started the 2017 season on with the farm team, but was called up on 4 May quickly to replace Alex Guerrero at third-base against the Hiroshima Toyo Carp following the Cuban slugger's 2 errors the previous game.
 Shūhei batted 6th fielding at third base.
 On May 18 after achieving only 2 hits in 18 plate appearances and averaging .111, Shūhei was dropped from the first team.

-2018

 With Nobumasa Fukuda entrenched at Takahashi's preferred position at third base, he was re-trained to play second base during spring camp.
 On May 31, against the Orix Buffaloes, Shūhei tied an NPB record with 4 doubles in consecutive plate appearances.
 Shūhei was able to be a mainstay throughout the season recording a personal best of 128 games played and for the first time passed the regulation number of at-bats to be considered for end of season awards.
 Shūhei also recorded double-digit homeruns for the first time in his career.

-2019

 On January 16, it was announced that Takahashi would be the team captain for the 2019 season.